nicolasjhampton/python_tutorial_game_project/blog/step8.md

 (1/21/16) From here, we've assembled all the parts that go into what the user can't see: The database, the server, and the form validation.
-Before we break out and introduce ourselves to the world wide bweb, however, I'd like to take a quick look back and line a few things up to really make everything as crystal clear as possible.
+Before we break out and introduce ourselves to the world wide web, however, I'd like to take a quick look back and line a few things up to really make everything as crystal clear as possible.
 Taking this little time for detail work will, I think, bring us to a depth of understanding that can easily translate to Django, Node, or any other similar stack we run across.

 ### 1. [models.py](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/a9e898265bf842cca5df7b75a3ba5e4756a582d4/models.py) and [_model_tests.py](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/4e601ceb45802f2f44a08ca44289c5dc6fe1bf2b/_model_tests.py)

 In [Step 3, part 4, The UserMixin](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/master/blog/step3.md#4-the-usermixin), we made our User class inherit from the UserMixin class in order to gain login / logout functionality.
 As of now, we still haven't implemented logging in and out, however.
 Removing the UserMixin class entirely results in only one test failing,

 ```
 (vpython)Nicolass-MacBook-Pro:GameProject nicolasjhampton$ python _model_tests.py